Get 5% of discount using the code

 Our advice for exploring Greece islands: Choose one island to unpack and stay put for at least 3 nights.
 Source: Shutterstock

 You can also live out your island dreams in Greece; most of them are short ferry rides away from each other.
-There are thousands of islands, grouped by region, and each is known for its unique characteristics, such as nightlife, history, and stunning scenery.
 Some of the best Greek islands to visit are:

 • Mykonos: known for parties and vibrant nightlife